patrickf2000/EasyBackup/README.md

 #### Translations
 This progam has internationalization support through my trans library.
 By default, it uses the user's locale.
 The translation is file is located in /usr/share/EasyBackup.
 You can specify the path to another translation file through the --trans command line option.
 You can specify the language through the --lang command line option.
 Or, you can set the $LANG variable.
 If you wish to see a list of supported languages, simply view the translations file.

 Internationalization support is still in its early stages.
 It will be improved over time.
+I am working on adding multiple languages.
+Obviously, I do not know all these languages, so I have been using Google Translate; therefore, you may find some errors.